gabihodoroaga/infrastructure-cicd/readme.md

 # infrastructure-cicd

-This repo is a bolerplate and seed for how to setup infrastructure as a code and a cd/cd pipeline in GCP using Terraform and Cloud build.
+This repo is a boilerplate and seed for how to setup infrastructure as a code and a cd/cd pipeline in GCP using Terraform and Cloud build.

 ## Setup